rateldajer/markcrowley/_people/persontemplate.md

 ---
 layout: people
 collection: people
-givenname: Sushrut
+givenname: Xiang
-familyname: Bhalla
+familyname: Fang
 degree: MASc
 type: student
-status: current - working at Amazon
+status: current
-graduated: 2019
+graduated:
-keywords: MARL, Reinforcement-Learning, Machine-Learning
+keywords: Machine-Learning, forest-fire-management, spatial
 linkedin:
 twitter:
 ---

+Xiang joined the lab in 2022 to purse a MASc degree in the use of Deep Learning for understanding and predicting forest fire spread using raw data and comparing to existing hand tailored models.